anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The only thing to do with good advice is to pass it on.
-It is never of any use to oneself.
+Quote: Consider that not only do negative thoughts and emotions destroy our experience of peace, but they also undermine our health.

-By: Oscar Wilde
+By: Dalai Lama